Apr 25, 2020

 4. Luminar 4 (The AI functions are truly amazing plus layers make it a more complete editor)

 I also use Aurora and DxO FilmPack 5.
 Years back I started with Adobe Photoshop Elements and through the years I kept an updated copy of Elements.
-If Adobe added curves to Elements, I would cancel my subscription and only used Elements.
+If Adobe added curves to Elements, I would cancel my subscription and only use Elements.

 Olympus XZ-1 - raw file edited in WorkSpace